A Place Further than the Universe: Ship

+The icebreaker carrying the crew to Antartica.
+It is a civilian version/interpretation of the Shirase (AGB-5003), which was actually operated by the Japan Maritime Self-Defense Force.

 Media

 Anime

 The 13-episode original anime television series by Madhouse was first announced by Kadokawa during Anime Expo 2017 in July.
 The series was directed by Atsuko Ishizuka with Jukki Hanada writing the scripts and Takahiro Yoshimatsu designing the characters.
 Yoshiaki Fujisawa composed the music.
 The series aired in Japan between January 2 and March 27, 2018 and was simulcast by Crunchyroll.
 The opening theme is "The Girls Are Alright!" by Saya, while the ending theme is "Koko Kara, Koko Kara" (ここから、ここから, From Here, From Now On) by Inori Minase, Kana Hanazawa, Yuka Iguchi, and Saori Hayami.
 On November 18, 2022, Anime Limited announced at Anime NYC that they will be releasing the series on a collector's edition Blu-ray.
 The Blu-ray release featured an English dub, produced by Studio Nano, which premiered at Anime NYC on November 19, 2022.